redesgtt/bcast_ids/README.md

 # BCAST_IDS: A Network Intrusion Detection System

 ## Abstract
-Network intrusion is a threat with severe impacts, which can damage in several ways to network infrastructures and digital assets in the common cyberspace.
+Network intrusion is a threat with severe impacts, which can damage in several ways to network infrastructures and digital assets in the well-known cyberspace.
 A modern technique most commonly employed to combat network intrusion is the development of attack detection systems using Machine Learning and Data Mining.
 These approaches can help to protect networks because they are able to identify and disconnect malicious network traffic.
 BCAST_IDS is a Network Intrusion Detection System (NIDS), which attempts to identify unauthorized and anomalous behaviour in a Local Area Network.
 For that, it monitors network activity on one network segment.
 Then, the system constantly performs analysis and watches for certain traffic patterns.
 If the detected traffic patterns match the defined policies in the Machine Learning model, a security alert is generated.

 ## Machine Learning in BCAST_IDS
 Machine Learning and Data Mining techniques work by establishing an implicit or explicit model which enables to categorize the analized patterns.
 Since the network intrusion and Malware activity can be considered as anomalies, the system uses an algorithm that explicitly identifies anomalies (outliers) called **Isolation Forest**.
 In principle, outliers are less frequent than regular observations and are different from them in terms of values (they lie further away from the regular observations in the feature space).